-I served as a board member of RESULTS/RESULTS Educational Fund for four years and led volunteer groups for RESULTS in Chicago and St Louis for over ten years.
-I'm currently a volunteer with RESULTS, the ONE campaign, Bread for the World, CARE, Moms Demand Action for Gun Sense in America, and the UN Foundation’s Shot@Life Campaign.
-I visit congressional offices with other activists, train volunteers, write blogs, generate social media posts, and organize action meetings.
+She served as a board member of RESULTS/RESULTS Educational Fund for four years and led volunteer groups for RESULTS in Chicago and St Louis for over ten years.
+She is currently a volunteer with RESULTS, the ONE campaign, Bread for the World, CARE, Moms Demand Action for Gun Sense in America, MomsRising, and the UN Foundation’s Shot@Life Campaign.
+She visits congressional offices with other activists, trains volunteers, writes blogs, generates social media posts, and organizes action meetings.

 She speaks on podcasts and at local institutions such as St. Louis University, Webster University, John Burroughs School (middle and high school students), Congregation B’nai Amoona, and Parkway United Church of Christ.
 She remotely joins national volunteer webinars as a speaker for RESULTS and Civic Courage.

 In 2021, she was awarded the Cameron Duncan Media Award from RESULTS Educational Fund for her activism in written media.